jnelson-commnet/FB_Auto_Scheduler/README.md

 	5. Report excess inventory purchased or built. (e.g. extra parts purchased on longer lead time for lower cost.)
 	6. Create a forecasted analysis of possible cost compared to revenue possible.
 	7. Add a check for unused/non-moving inventory.

+Usage Notes (Oct 16, 2018):

+- Manufacture Order Query is hard coded to ignore orders marked as having planning states "40-Questionable".
+Priority of MO completion is determined by the planning state field.
+If a planning state is not specified, it will default to "20-Planned."
+- The MFG Center Query determines labor needed per unit built.
+The main fields in use are "LaborPer", which references the Unit Assembly multiple field in the BOM, and "MfgCenter", which references the Production Center.
+A BOM is only referenced if it is active and listed as the default BOM of a "Make" part.
+- If there is no labor information available for a part, it is assumed that the labor required is 0 hours.
+This is because labor estimates for finished panels are for the whole build time needed in a production area.
+So sub-assembly labor needs to be ignored.
+There is a list produced at the end of the script to audit which parts are missing BOMs or Labor info.
+- The lead time of a part is determined by the RealLeadTime field of a part.
+If that is not usable, the part will automatically use a lead time of 15.
+- The Bill of Materials query retrieves all Finished Good and Raw Good lines with positive quantities.
+Raw Goods are changed to negative in the script to make order processing more natural throughout.
+Only active BOMs are included.
+- The inventory query sums all inventory by part, so there is no differentiation for inventory split between location groups or consideration of time needed for Transfer Orders.
+Currently, the location groups considered are CA LA, WA Tech Grp, TN, and SAC.
+These will need to be changed to the more active locations.
+- Available labor per production group is kept in a manually updated excel sheet.
+This contains the names of the production areas along with an estimate of how many hours per day are available to use toward production.
+- The calendar of available hours is created in the script.
+It does not include weekends.
+It also doesn't skip holidays, so the script will schedule work on New Year's Day.
+- Inactive Parts are included in transactions since inventory can still exist and they can be on orders.
+- Purchase Order lines are assumed to be received into inventory when their scheduled fulfillment dates indicate.
+There is no handling for blanket orders or stock held with a vendor.
+- Sales Order priority is determined first by the Priority field, second by the Desired Customer Delivery Date field, and third by Date Issued.
+- Sales Order credit return lines are currently not included in the query.
+- Labor Required for each Sales Order is hard coded to be 1 hour of Shipping's time.
+- Manufacture Orders are considered second priority to Sales Orders.
+This means that whichever SO is highest priority can increase the priority on the MO that feeds it, even if that MO is initially labeled as low priority.